-Consumer protection can achieve more desirable market outcomes by mandating disclosure of information to consumers, on a clear and prominent basis, thereby increasing their engagement.
-19 Importantly, however, it can be both rational and efficient for consumers to choose not to fully inform themselves.
-If a consumer were always to scrutinize all the terms and conditions of the services they signed up for, they would have little time to do anything else; they instead tend to "click to accept," without giving this "small print" any serious scrutiny.
-20 entry to benefit from these profits (Heidhues et al. (2017)) or firms spending money on inventing new ways to exploit consumer biases (Heidhues et al. (2016)).
-Paul Heidhues, et al., Inferior Products and Profitable Deception, 84 REV. ECON.
-STUD.
-323 (2017).
-Paul Heidhues, et al., Naïveté-Based Discrimination, 132(2) ECON.
-J.Q.
-1019 (2016).
+Consumer protection can achieve more desirable market outcomes by mandating disclosure of information to consumers on a clear and prominent basis, thereby increasing their engagement.
+Importantly, however, it can be both rational and efficient for consumers to choose not to fully inform themselves.
+If a consumer were always to scrutinize all the terms and conditions of the services for which they signed up, they would have little time to do anything else; they instead tend to "click to accept" without giving this "small print" any serious scrutiny.

 Regulators can help consumers save time and effort with legislation that protects against unsafe or unfair outcomes.
-For example, a US consumer who purchases food in a supermarket is not expected to carefully check whether the available food is toxic; they can trust in the ingredient
+For example, a U.S. consumer who purchases food in a supermarket is not expected to carefully check whether the available food is toxic; they can trust in the ingredient list, the nutrition label, the volume or weight measures, and food-safety regulations to protect them from the worst choices.

-17 Tibor Scitovsky, Ignorance as a source of monopoly power, 40(2) Am.
+23. Tibor Scitovsky, Ignorance as a Source of Oligopoly Power, 40 AM.
 ECON.
-REV. 48 (1950); Peter Diamond, A model of price adjustment, 3(2) J. ECON.
-THEORY 156 (1971).
+REV. 48, 48-53 (1950); see also Peter Diamond, A Model of Price Adjustment, 3 J. ECON.
+THEORY 156, 156-68 (1971) (modeling impacts of consumer behavior on pricing).